 WebVOWL is a web application for the interactive visualization of ontologies.
 It implements the Visual Notation for OWL Ontologies (VOWL) by providing graphical depictions for elements of the Web Ontology Language (OWL) that are combined to a force-directed graph layout representing the ontology.
 Interaction techniques allow to explore the ontology and to customize the visualization.
 The VOWL visualizations are automatically generated from JSON files into which the ontologies need to be converted.
 A Java-based OWL2VOWL converter is provided along with WebVOWL.

-Note that WebVOWL is able to visualize most language constructs of OWL 2 but not all of them (and also not all combinations) yet.
-For instance, complex datatypes and some instance level constructs are currently not by WebVOWL at the moment.
+Note that WebVOWL is able to visualize most language constructs of OWL 2 but not yet all of them (and also not all combinations).
+For instance, complex datatypes and some instance level constructs are not supported by WebVOWL at the moment.

 A custom ontology can be visualized by opening the Ontology menu and either entering the IRI of the ontology or uploading the ontology file.

 Note that converted ontologies are not saved or cached on the server.
 However, they are cached in the web browser to allow for a more fluent interaction.
 If you want to convert a custom ontology another time, simply hit the reload button of your web browser.

 To run WebVOWL on your machine, download and unpack the following ZIP file:

 Simply open the HTML file in the extracted folder to execute WebVOWL.

 Note that the conversion of ontologies into the VOWL-JSON format is not part of WebVOWL, but requires an additional converter such as OWL2VOWL.
 See the template if you would like to edit an existing VOWL-JSON file or create your own.